-BY AIR: There are no direct flights but various major airlines fly to Mumbai (Bombay) and Chennai, from where you can get an internal flight to Port Blair with Go Air or Jet Airways.
+BY AIR: There are no direct flights but various major airlines fly to Mumbai (Bombay) and Chennai, from where you can get an internal flight to Port Blair with Go Air.

 BY BOAT: There are government ferries and faster private catamarans from Port Blair to the major islands, though timetables are unpredictable and the services are slow.
 The most upmarket resorts can arrange private transfers in a chartered speedboat.
 There are also excursion boats, both government- and privately-run, to the minor islands.

 On the islands you can hire a bicycle or, if the terrain is too hilly for you, a motorbike.
 Beware of the auto-rickshaws and taxis - they're overpriced, reluctant to use meters, and generally so unhelpful that the police have started issuing ‘Traffic Complaint’ cards for tourists to report the worst offenders.